Ah, a warm cup of camp coffee in the morning…it’s not just something I want when I’m camping, it’s something I need when I’m camping!

 9. Normal Coffee Maker

-If you’re RV camping, why not just bring a normal coffee maker?
+If you’re RV camping, why not just bring a normal coffee maker to brew up your fresh camping coffee.

 Though it’s always fun to make coffee on the campfire, nothing beats the fresh, perfectly brewed taste of a cup of coffee brewed with your favorite coffee maker.